 We wish our funds were unlimited and that we could provide assistance to everyone who needed it.
-However we do have to make difficult choices in awarding grants and loans and not all applicants will receive funding.
-We also know that people reach out to Hasidah at various places in their fertility journey.
+However choices must be made and not all applicants will receive funding.
+People reach out to Hasidah at various places in their fertility journey.
 Some are planning ahead and considering options and others are ready to proceed and are looking for immediate assistance.
+We recognize that a lot of logistics is involved and try to be transparent to minimize confusion.

 The information shared here is done so to be helpful and not to deter you from reaching out to speak with us.
 We are always happy to talk with you.
 Making space for you to speak about your situation, providing support and connecting you to additional resources are the cornerstones of Hasidah’s work.
-Sometimes Hasidah is unable to provide funding, but we are always here to listen and to help you on your journey.
+Sometimes Hasidah is unable to provide funding, but we are always here to listen and to help you during your experience with infertility.

 What treatments do you fund?